Inception: Satoshi's Pathway to Bitcoin Adoption

 [8] Satoshi: The steady addition of a constant amount of new coins is analogous to gold miners expending resources to add gold to circulation.

-This is why Satoshi explained to Ray Dillinger [5] the reasoning behind designing bitcoin's fixed supply to be distributed with a constant deflationary halving rate, making it more appealing to early demand compared to gold or previous tangible commodities.
-This design aligns closely with the properties of a foundational neutral base money to build upon:
+This is why Satoshi explained to Ray Dillinger [5] the reasoning behind designing bitcoin’s absolute fixed supply to be distributed with a constant deflationary halving rate, making it more appealing to early demand compared to gold or previous tangible commodities.
+This design aligns closely with the historical properties of a foundational neutral base money to build upon:

 [5] Satoshi: …If it does not increase as fast as demand, there will be deflation and early holders of money will see its value increase.
 Coins have to get initially distributed somehow, and a constant rate seems like the best formula.